ctimmons/t4_sql_examples/README.md

 The Main.tt template and included templates are the same structure as the CSharp and Visual_Basic projects.

 However, F# projects in Visual Studio do *not* support T4 templates.
 To get around this, the standalone TextTransform.exe template generator needs to be run separately on the Main.tt template.
-For the latest version of .Net, this utility is found in "C:\Program Files (x86)\Common Files\microsoft shared\TextTemplating\11.0\".
-For previous versions of .Net, it may be under the \10.0\ subfolder.
+For the .Net 4.5, this utility is found in "C:\Program Files (x86)\Common Files\microsoft shared\TextTemplating\12.0\".
+For previous versions of .Net, TextTransform.exe may be under the \10.0\ or \11.0\ subfolders.

-In this project, I've put a call to TextTransform in the project's pre-build step (open the FSharp project's properties and go to the "Build Events" tab).
+In the project's properties page, I've put a call to TextTransform in the project's pre-build step (open the FSharp project's properties and go to the "Build Events" tab).
+Just rebuild the project to run the T4 templates.

 ### Processing Logic